vintlang/vintlang/docs/bundler.md

 ---

-## 🔍 What’s Inside the Generated Code?
+## How It Works

+The bundler performs the following steps internally:

+1. Reads the `.vint` source file
+2. Escapes characters as needed for embedding in Go
+3. Generates a temporary `main.go` that runs the embedded code via `repl.Read(...)`
+4. Initializes a temporary Go module and compiles the binary using `go build`
+5. Outputs a binary named after the original `.vint` file

+No external dependencies are required to run the resulting binary.

+---

+## Output Structure

-A temporary `main.go` is generated that looks like this:
+The generated Go code looks like this:

 ```go
 package main